 In Zona Rosa you’ll also find the famous Andres Carne de Res, a restaurant which originally opened in Chia but that now also has opened here in Bogota.
 It’s more than just a restaurant – here you can spend the night dancing to salsa and merengue tunes.
-Spending a night there is one of the best things to do in Bogota at night.

 Chapinero is one of the nicest areas of the city and if you want to get out of the main tourist trail, visiting is what to do in Bogota.
 It’s where a large university is located, so the vibe is young and friendly.
 Here, you’ll find some very good restaurants – though not as expensive as those of Zona Rosa, and good places to stay that are a world away from the backpackers’ places of Candelaria.